Hypertension

 Vitamin B6

-Actions of vitamin B6 in preventing and addressing hypertension include (Tsuda & Nishio, 2004):
+Actions of vitamin B6 in preventing and addressing hypertension include: (Tsuda & Nishio, 2004):

-• regulating homocysteine levels which prevents homocysteine-induced damage to the blood vessels
+• regulating homocysteine levels, which prevents homocysteine-induced damage to the blood vessels

 • supporting nitric oxide production by helping to lower homocysteine levels

-• supporting the synthesis of dopamine, norepinephrine, serotonin, and GABA.
-These neurotransmitters decrease/modulate sympathetic nervous system function, which decreases blood pressure
+• supporting the synthesis of dopamine, norepinephrine, serotonin, and GABA – these neurotransmitters decrease/modulate sympathetic nervous system function, which decreases blood pressure

-• supports sodium excretion by the kidneys
+• supporting sodium excretion by the kidneys

 • reducing free radicals and pro-inflammatory cytokines